lino-framework/lino/docs/dev/rt.rst

 Action requests
 ---------------

+Action requests are implemented by :class:`lino.core.requests.BaseRequest` and its subclasses.

+In application code, the traditional name for instances of action requests  is :class:`ar`.

 .. class:: ar

   An action request is when a given user asks to run a given action of a given actor.

   As a rough approcimation you can say that every Django web request gets wrapped into an action request.
 The ActionRequest just holds extended information about the "context" (like the "renderer" being used) and provides the application with methods to communicate with the user.
   But there are exceptions, the :attr:`ar.request` can be None.

-    Implemented by :class:`lino.core.requests.BaseRequest` and its
-    subclasses.

   .. method:: show(self, spec, master_instance=None, column_names=None, header_level=None, language=None, **kw)